 Remember, pressing Option/Alt allows you to draw a shape from the center out.
 Pressing Shift constrains the shape to equal height and width.
+(The fill color does not appear until you release the mouse button.)

 Click here, press Option/Alt-Shift...